movidius/ncappzoo/apps/dogsvscats/README.md

 ## Troubleshooting

-1. If you see this error, make sure you have exported your caffe installation path to `CAFFE_PATH`.
+1. If you see the below error, make sure you have exported your caffe installation path to `CAFFE_PATH`.
 See step 3 in `Run this example` section.

    ~~~
    ./create-lmdb.sh: 45: ./create-lmdb.sh: /build/tools//convert_imageset: not found